flybywiresim/website/src/posts/a380x-full-speed-ahead.md

 ### A Word on Textures and Models

 Our modelling and texture team has put extraordinary effort into crafting an experience that feels as realistic as possible, both inside and outside the cockpit.
-Repsol has lead the way in creating custom-built model in conjunction with Mike who can texture with photorealism using the latest Adobe Substance Painter tools.
+Repsol has led the way in creating custom-built model in conjunction with Mike who has textured with photorealism using the latest Adobe Substance Painter tools.
 We have leveraged actual photos as the base texture and the associated roughness maps using clever techniques learned over time from experimentation within the simulator and how it “looks” in sim versus real life.

 These insane textures are a result from Mike’s experience in real life flying aircraft, as well as the constant positive feedback from our modelling team for the past 3 years of development.

-We would like to point out however that using clear skies in MSFS 2020 comes with a skybox texture which ends up washes our our textures.
+We would like to point out however that using clear skies in MSFS 2020 comes with a skybox texture which ends up washing out our textures.

-The modelling team hopes that you enjoy the visual work that brings to life the A380X in the simulator from the thousands of hours of volunteer time.
+The modelling team hopes that you enjoy the visual work that brings to life the A380X in the simulator from their thousands of hours of volunteer time.

 ## INOP Systems